sujeet98/analytics_pipeline/README.md

 # The Look E-Commerce Analytics Project

-## 📘 Overview
+## Overview
 This project demonstrates how **data quality** and **actionable analytics** enable an organization to make informed, impactful decisions.
 Using a fictitious e-commerce company — **The Look** — we explore a complete data pipeline that ingests, transforms, and analyzes operational data to optimize business margins through insights.

 The Look aims to improve profitability by **understanding its current and historical performance** across areas such as user behavior, orders, inventory, and product management.
 This repository showcases best practices in **data engineering**, **data modeling**, and **data quality monitoring**.

 ---

-## 🧠 Purpose
+## Purpose
-The goal is to simulate how organizations (or individuals) make data-informed decisions:
+The goal is to simulate how organizations make data-informed decisions:
 - Gather **accurate, consistent, and complete data**.
 - Transform data into **actionable insights**.
 - Use dashboards to **interpret patterns and drive improvement**.

-This mirrors how individuals make choices using personal, medical, and scientific observations to improve their health — The Look uses data to improve its margins.
+The Look uses data to improve its margins.

 ---

-## 🏗️ Project Architecture
+## Project Architecture
 ### Data Source
 - **GCP BigQuery Dataset:** [The Look E-Commerce Public Dataset](https://console.cloud.google.com/marketplace/product/bigquery-public-data/thelook-ecommerce)
-- **Entities:** Distribution Centers, Events, Inventory Items, Orders, Products, Users
+- **Entities:** Distribution Centers, Events, Inventory Items, Orders, Order Items, Products, Users

+*ADD ERD HERE*

 ### Ingestion Pipeline
 #### 1. BigQuery → Raw Layer (AWS S3)